cdcepi/FluSight-forecast-hub/model-output/README.md

 -   `pmf`
 -   `sample`

-This value indicates whether that row corresponds to a quantile forecast for incident hospital admissions, proportion of emergency department visits, or peak hospital admissions, a probability mass function (pmf) for categorical rate-trend forecasts or peak week, or a sample for incident hospital admission trajectories.
+This value indicates whether that row corresponds to a quantile forecast for incident hospital admissions, proportion of emergency department visits, or peak hospital admissions, a probability mass function (pmf) for categorical rate-trend forecasts or peak week, or a sample for incident hospital admission or ED visit trajectories.
 Quantile forecasts are used in visualizations and to construct the primary FluSight ensemble.

 ### `output_type_id`
 Values in the `output_type_id` column specify identifying information for the output type.